lokipaws45/lokipaws/README.md

-# Loki Paws
+# Loki Paws with Admin Panel

-A pet shop e-commerce site with Firebase Authentication.
+Product management for your cat shop.